mvolkmann/blog/src/prolog.md

 ```

 If the `sum_list` predicate didn't exist,
-it could be implemented with a recursive rule as follows:
+it could be implemented with a recursive rule
+or with `foldl` in the `lists` library as follows:

 ```prolog
 sum_list(List, Sum) :-